War-Brokers-Mods/WBM/README.md

        "PWD_RESULT_HERE/run_bepinex.sh" %command%
        ```

-4.  **RUN THE GAME AT LEAST ONCE** to generate the plugins folder as well as other necessary files.

 ### 2. Install WBM

 1. [Download](https://github.com/War-Brokers-Mods/WBM/releases/latest) the latest version of WBM. (`WBM.zip` file)
 2. Unzip it in the `<Game folder>/BepInEx/plugins` folder.
+Create one if it doesn't exist.

    The folder structure should look like this after unzipping the file: